Baer scores 17 points as Iowa beats Illinois 83-62

-CHICAGO (AP) — Nicholas Baer made five of Iowa’s 12 3-pointers and scored 17 points, helping the Hawkeyes pull away from Illinois for an 83-62 victory on Thursday in the second round of the Big Ten Tournament.
+Baer made a career-high five of Iowa’s 12 3-pointers and scored 17 points, helping the Hawkeyes pull away from Illinois for an 83-62 victory on Thursday in the second round of the Big Ten Tournament.

+“It’s really big for our team when we all play aggressively and I think that’s what I did tonight,” Baer said.
+“That’s when we’re playing our best basketball.”

-Iowa turned up its play in the second half to stop a four-game losing streak and hand coach Fran McCaffery his first win since he returned Sunday after a two-game suspension for berating an official.
+Iowa (22-10) turned up its play in the second half to hand coach Fran McCaffery his first win since he returned Sunday after a two-game suspension for berating an official.
 The Hawkeyes went 12 for 23 from beyond the arc and turned 15 Illini turnovers into 24 points.

-It was a similar performance to their meeting in the regular season, when Iowa shot 68 percent from the field in a 95-71 victory over Illinois on Jan.
+It was a similar performance to their meeting in the regular season, when Iowa shot a Carver-Hawkeye Arena-record 68 percent from the field in a 95-71 victory over Illinois on Jan.
 20.

+“They’re just a smart team,” said Giorgi Bezhanishvili, who led Illinois with 12 points.
+“When you make a mistake they make you pay every time.”

 The Fighting Illini (12-21) used a 9-0 run to trim the Hawkeyes’ lead to 30-29 with 4:38 left in the first half, but they gradually fell off the pace from there.